Power Apps: Mobile usage

 When you publish your Power App, you should be aware that Power Apps are also available for mobile.
-Although this can be aside, though, having the power (no pun intended) of Power Apps in your pocket is fantastic.
+This is easy to overlook, but having the power (no pun intended) of Power Apps in your pocket is fantastic.

-Let’s look at some examples, and for that, we’ll look at the Power Apps template gallery.
-Check it out because it’s a fantastic resource for having something that you may need already done or to learn how you can implement something.
-To access them go tohttps://make.powerapps.com/ and pick the following template page:
+Let's look at some examples, and for that, we'll look at the Power Apps template gallery.
+Check it out because it's a fantastic resource for having something that you may need already done or to learn how you can implement something.
+To access them, go to make.powerapps.com and pick the following template page:

 You'll find a bunch, but let's pick one or two to see how they behave on mobile.